-With the knock on effects of the deep recession of 2008-2009 and recent coalition budgetary cuts it is no surprise that most participants stated that budget was their biggest IT challenge.
+With the knock-on effects of the deep recession of 2008-2009 and recent coalition budgetary cuts, it is no surprise that most participants stated that budget was their biggest IT challenges in 2010 and 2011.
 58.8% of the respondents chose this as their greatest issue in 2010, with many projects being cut or put on hold.
-66.1% of the survey participants went on to select budget as their expected biggest issue in 2011 suggesting that organisations are tightening their finances even further.
-Budgetary constraints were also highlighted as biggest challenge effecting organisations’ IT efficiency.
+66.1% of the survey participants went on to select budget as their expected biggest IT challenge in 2011 suggesting that organisations are tightening their finances even further.
+Budgetary constraints were also highlighted as the biggest challenge affecting organisations’ IT efficiency.

 Frontier Technology’s survey shows that the majority of UK firms were driven by budget rather than their requirements and efficiency needs in 2010 and this trend will stay the same in 2011.
 Firms are adopting solutions such as virtualisation and cloud computing and are downscaling their teams to enable them to reduce costs.